GarciaJonathan/languageassistant/README.md

 ## Files:

 chatbot/static/chatbot:
--background.png: background image for the chat -index.js: javascript for the project
+- background.png: background image for the chat
+- index.js: javascript for the project
--styles.css: css for the project
+- styles.css: css for the project

 chatbot/templates/chatbot:
--index.html: html for the project
+- index.html: html for the project

 chatbot:
-README.md: readme for the project requirements.txt: python packages required API_KEY.txt: this is where you have to put the API key provided in the submission
+README.md: readme for the project requirements.txt: python packages required

 ## How to Run:
--Install Gemini package
+- Install Gemini package
--Put api key in the API_KEY.txt
+-Create local.env file containing the Gemini API key in the following format: GEMINI_API_KEY = key
--Run the server
+- Run the server
--Choose languages, complexity and setting
+- Choose languages, complexity and setting
--Start chatting with the AI
+- Start chatting with the AI